 - Once you start to see small bubbles on the pancakes.

 - Use your spatula to slightly lift the edge of the pancake.
 If the bottom is starting to brown, it is time to flip them.

 Once they are ready, slide the spatula under the pancake as close to the center as you can get it.

 Quickly flip the pancake over.

-Make sure your blueberries are dry before adding them into the pancake mix so that you don't add water to the mix.
+- Make sure your blueberries are dry before adding them to the pancake mix so that you don't add water to the mix.

-Gently fold in the blueberries so that they do not get squished and loose their shape.
+- Gently fold in the blueberries so that they do not get squished and lose their shape.

 Looking for another delicious breakfast or brunch recipe?